Anterior cruciate ligament injury: Nonsurgical

 The purpose of exercise treatment is to restore the normal functioning of the muscular and balance system around the knee.
 Research has demonstrated that by training the muscles around the knee appropriately through exercise treatment, the body can 'learn' to control the knee again, and despite extra movement inside the knee, the knee can feel strong and able to withstand force.

 Typically, this approach involves visiting a physical therapist or sports medicine professional soon after injury to oversee an intensive, structured program of exercises.
-Other treatments may be used initially such as hands-on therapies in order to reduce pain.
+Other treatments may be used initially, such as hands-on therapies in order to reduce pain.
 The physiotherapist will act as a coach through rehabilitation, usually by setting goals for recovery and giving feedback on progress.

-Estimated non-surgical recovery timeframe is 3–6 months and depends on the extent of the original injury, pre-existing fitness and commitment to the rehabilitation and sporting goals.
-Some may not be satisfied with the outcome of non-surgical management and may opt for surgery later.
+Non-surgical recovery typically takes three to six months, and depends on the extent of the original injury, pre-existing fitness and commitment to the rehabilitation and sporting goals.
+Some patients may not be satisfied with the outcome of non-surgical management, and opt for surgery later.

 Surgery

 ACL reconstruction surgery involves replacing the torn ACL with a "graft," which is a tendon taken from another source.
 Grafts can be taken from the patellar tendon, hamstring tendon, quadriceps tendon from either the person undergoing the procedure ("autograft") or a cadaver ("allograft").
-The graft serves as scaffolding upon which new ligament tissue will grow.
+Of the three different kinds of autografts, quadriceps tendon grafts have shown to produce less pain at the site of the harvest when compared to patellar tendon and hamstring tendon grafts.
+Quadriceps tendon grafts have also been shown to produce better results when it comes to knee stability and function.

 The surgery is done with an arthroscope or tiny camera inserted inside the knee, with additional small incisions made around the knee to insert surgical instruments.
 This method is less invasive and is proven to result in less pain from surgery, less time in the hospital, and quicker recovery times than "open" surgery (in which a long incision is made down the front of the knee and the joint is opened and exposed).